Finnfellow/PodPilots/README.md

 - Home page
 - Create an account on Podpilot
 - Dashboard to show previous uploads
-- Upload a video to PodPilot
+- Upload a video to PodPilot for playback
-- upload audio to rss feed

 ## Features